-Step 8: For the open end of the zipper – stitch across with a wide zig-zag to keep the top closed.
-Then slip the remaining piece of fabric over the end, repeating steps 4 to 7.
+For the open end of the zipper – stitch across with a wide zig-zag to keep the top closed.
+Then slip the remaining piece of fabric over the end, repeating steps 3 to 6.

 All done!
 What are you going to use your covered ends for?
 Don’t forget to check out my premium bag and clutch patterns.

 More Zipper Articles

 - How to shorten a zipper – plastic

 - How to sew a zipper